milenabelosevic/milenabelosevic.github.io/index.md

 -  discourse analysis, media linguistics
 -  conversational grounding in human-human and human-machine interaction
--  corpus linguistics, NLP, (digital) annotation
+-  combining corpus linguistics, NLP, and (digital) annotation to study complex meaning

 See also [Research](Research) and [Publications](Publications).